Amberg/DocxTemplater/README.md

 ```
 ### Install DocxTemplater via NuGet

-If you want to include ClosedXML in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/DocxTemplater)
+If you want to include DocxTemplater in your project, you can [install it directly from NuGet](https://www.nuget.org/packages/DocxTemplater)

 To install DocxTemplater, run the following command in the Package Manager Console